Printer-friendly version

 4.1 Vice-Chancellor

-• the introduction, amendment, suspension and discontinuation (including transition arrangements) of coursework programs;
+• the introduction and discontinuation of coursework programs

-• exemptions to requirements set under the Program Design Policy and policies and procedures with program-related changes.
+• exemptions from the requirements set under the Program Design Policy and/or other policies and procedures.

 4.2 Provost

-The Provost recommends the strategic and financial aspects of new and major program initiatives before more detailed academic aspects of the programs are considered by the Committee for Academic Programs Policy and the Academic Board.
+The Provost recommends the strategic and financial aspects of new and major program initiatives before more detailed academic aspects of the programs are considered by the Committee for Academic Programs Policy and the Academic Board (where applicable).

-The Deputy Vice-Chancellor (External Engagement) recommends the strategic aspects of new and major program initiatives before more detailed academic aspects of the programs are considered by the Committee for Academic Programs Policy and the Academic Board.
-The office of Deputy Vice-Chancellor (External Engagement) provides support to faculties to complete the Summary Business case for Program Initiatives for new and major program initiatives.
+1. The Deputy Vice-Chancellor (Academic) recommends the proposed curriculum of new and major program initiatives before more detailed academic aspects of the programs are considered by the Committee for Academic Programs Policy and the Academic Board (where applicable).

 1. The Academic Board (the Board) is the principal academic advisory body to the University Senate.
-The Board provides expert advice to the Senate and the Vice-Chancellor on all matters relating to and affecting University teaching, research and educational programs.
+The Board provides expert advice to the Senate, the Vice-Chancellor and the Senior Executive on all matters relating to and affecting University teaching, research and educational programs.

-1. CAPP reviews the academic aspects of proposals prior to consideration by the Academic Board.
-The Committee also refers recommendations and advice to the Academic Board on matters of policy relating to admission, enrolment, and progression.
+1. CAPP reviews the academic aspects of proposals prior to consideration by the Academic Board and/or the Senior Executive.
+The Committee also advised and makes recommendations to the Academic Board on matters of policy relating to admission, enrolment, and progression.

 1. The Executive Dean is responsible to the Provost and has overall accountability for the administration and quality assurance arrangements of academic programs and shorter form credentials offered by the Faculty, including: